SOFTS-Arabica off 6-1/2 month peak; sugar back near 11-year top

 * Also indicating tight near-term supply, nearly the entire futures market curve is backwardated, with near-term contracts trading at a premium to longer dated ones 0#LRC:.

-* The robusta harvest in Brazil, the world's second-largest producer, has started, with all eyes on export levels.
+* The robusta harvest in Brazil, the world's second-largest producer, has started.

-* "Exports are expected to be higher this year but for now, differentials remain prohibitively expensive," said Rabobank.
+* "(Brazil robusta) exports are expected to be higher this year but for now, differentials remain prohibitively expensive," said Rabobank.

 SUGAR